 This subscriber role gives users the fewest permissions in 5 WordPress User Roles.
 They can only read your site, log in or sign out, update their profiles like name or photo, and change their account passwords.

+There is no option to add posts, view comments, change settings, and other things in your admin area.
 If you are running a membership website with a powerful WordPress Membership Plugin or an online shop website with a collection of WordPress eCommerce Themes, users can easily create and register to login.

 Super Admin

 Some of you might wonder why we mention this Super Admin role.
 Because you did not see it on your site admin.
 Actually, this role is only available on multisite networks.
+Users with this role have lots of permissions as well as capabilities to control a multi-site network like adding sites or deleting sites.

+What’s more?
+Installing or deleting plugins and themes, modifying the network’s users, and performing other network-wide actions on a multisite setup is possible.
 After all, the super admin role is similar to the administrator role but it works on multisite networks.

 How to Customize Existing User Roles & Permissions?